Steven Pressley: Hearts

 Pressley scores past Gretna goalkeeper Alan Main in the 2006 Scottish Cup Final penalty shootout.

 His influential style of play and his organisational skills were noticed by Hearts manager Jim Jefferies, and he was signed by the Edinburgh club on a Bosman free transfer in 1998.
 Pressley was appointed club captain by Craig Levein in 2001–02.
 Only Bobby Parker has held the Hearts captaincy for a longer period.

 Pressley was captain when the team beat VfB Stuttgart, Bordeaux and Basel in European matches.
 He helped Hearts finish second in the league in 2005/06, third on three occasions, as well as reaching the Scottish Cup and League Cup semi-finals.
 Pressley led Hearts to success in the 2006 Scottish Cup Final, albeit on a penalty shoot-out after the club were held to a 1–1 draw with Gretna after extra time.
 Pressley scored the first penalty for Hearts, who eventually won 4–2.
 His enrolment into the Hearts Hall of Fame highlights the status that he enjoyed at Tynecastle.

 He acted as a spokesman for the playing squad in response to the various controversies affecting the club under the ownership of Vladimir Romanov.
-On 27 October 2006, Pressley led a press conference, flanked by fellow internationals Craig Gordon and Paul Hartley, announcing that there was "significant unrest in the Hearts dressing room" following majority shareholder Vladimir Romanov's most recent comments.
+On 27 October 2006, Pressley led the Riccarton Three at a press conference, flanked by fellow internationals Craig Gordon and Paul Hartley, announcing that there was "significant unrest in the Hearts dressing room" following majority shareholder Vladimir Romanov's most recent comments.
 Romanov stated that he would sell players if Hearts failed to beat Dunfermline Athletic, a match which ended 1–1.
 However, this game was played out in front of a sell-out crowd who showed their vocal backing for Pressley, Gordon and Hartley.
 Pressley was then absent from the Hearts squad to face Falkirk on 13 November 2006 and he had been reportedly stripped of the captaincy.
 A month later, on 9 December 2006, it was confirmed that Pressley and Hearts had parted company and was reported to be attracting the interest of several clubs.